young people with boarder or renters

 For further information about the change see:

-how do young people declare their information
+how young people declare and update their boarder, renter or landlord information

-· printing out a paper version of the form and assisting them to complete it
+- If they cannot use MyMSD, you can help by printing a paper version of the form and assisting them to complete it.

 Board and rent information form – V36